joni0108/MQL-SDK/README.md

 ### Installing the SDK
 You can install it manually or using our installation app.
 See below the instructions for both ways: <br>

-**AUTOMATIC**: (not implemented yet) <br>
+**AUTOMATIC**: (already implemented) <br>
 1. Download or clone the SDK repository in your computer.
 2. Go to the file `setup.exe` and double click it.
 3. Follow the instructions in-app to select what to install and what to not.
-You can select your custom Metatrader app or install the built-in platform provided by FTMO.
-4. The app will install the SDK in the FTMO built-in data folder, or in the path provided by you at the installation.
+4. Click on the "Find Path" button and navigate to your MetaEditor data folder.
+5. Once inside the MQL4 or MQL5 subfolder, click save.
+6. Once all the paths are set, click on the "Install" button.
+7. The app will copy all the libraries and required dlls to their folders for the platforms selected.
-5. Create a new project from the data folder of the app used.
+8. Create a new expert advisor project in your MetaEditor or use one of your already created projects.
-6. In the header of your file, before any other non-comment line, copy and paste the line below:
+9. In the header of your file, before any other non-comment line, copy and paste the line below:

 ```cpp
 #include <MQL-SDK/modules/all.mql>